This topic describes some basic operations in Web ODC.

 Advanced Settings Startup Script: You can configure a connection session by using an SQL statement, such as set session ob_query_timeout=60000000.After you specify the preceding information, click OK in the lower-right corner of the panel.

-In the dialog box that appears, enter the data source name and click OK.
-The data source is then saved to the data source list of ODC.
+In the dialog box that appears, customize the data source name and click OK.
+The current configuration information is then permanently saved in the ODC data source list.

-After the data source is created, you can view the created data source in the data source list.
+After the data source is created, you can view it in the data source list.

 Create a project

-Choose Projects > All Projects and click Create Project.
+On the Projects > All Projects page, click Create Project.

-On the Create Project page, configure the following parameters.
+On the Create Project tab, specify the following information.

 Note

-Example: Add the odc_test database to the odc_4.3.x project.
+Example: Create a database named odc_test in the odc_4.3.x project.

-In the Add Database dialog box, select the created data source mysql410 and database odc_test, and then click OK.
+In the Add Database dialog box, select the created data source and database, and then click OK.

 Note

-If you do not have database permissions, you can apply for database permissions on the Projects > Databases or Tickets tab.
+If you do not have database permissions, you can apply for database permissions by clicking Apply for Database Permissions in Project > Database/Tickets.

 Edit and execute SQL statements